Alvin and the Chipmunks: The Squeakquel

-Alvin and the Chipmunks: The Squeakquel is a 2009 American live-action animated jukebox musical comedy film directed by Betty Thomas and written by Jon Vitti, Jonathan Aibel and Glenn Berger.
-It is based on Alvin and the Chipmunks and fictional girl group The Chipettes.
-It is the sequel to Alvin and the Chipmunks (2007) and the second installment in the live-action Alvin and the Chipmunks film series.
-The film stars Zachary Levi, David Cross and Jason Lee.
-Justin Long, Matthew Gray Gubler and Jesse McCartney return to voice the Chipmunks, while Christina Applegate, Amy Poehler and Anna Faris voice new characters.
+Alvin and the Chipmunks: The Squeakquel is a 2009 American musical comedy film directed by Betty Thomas and written by Jon Vitti, Jonathan Aibel, and Glenn Berger.
+Based on Alvin and the Chipmunks by Ross Bagdasarian Sr., and the fictional girl group The Chipettes by Janice Karman, it is the second installment in the live-action Alvin and the Chipmunks film series, following Alvin and the Chipmunks (2007).
+The film stars Zachary Levi, Jason Lee, and David Cross, with Justin Long, Matthew Gray Gubler and Jesse McCartney reprise their roles from the first film as the Chipmunks with newcomers Christina Applegate, Amy Poehler and Anna Faris joining the voice cast as the Chipettes.
 The film sees the Chipmunks entering high school under the care of Dave Seville's cousin, Toby.
 Meanwhile, Ian Hawke recruits the Chipettes to restore his career.

-Alvin and the Chipmunks: The Squeakquel was released in the United States on December 23, 2009, by 20th Century Fox.
-The film received mixed reviews from critics and grossed $443M worldwide against a $70M budget.
-Two sequels were later released: Alvin and the Chipmunks: Chipwrecked in 2011 and Alvin and the Chipmunks: The Road Chip in 2015.
+Alvin and the Chipmunks: The Squeakquel was released in the United States on December 23, 2009 by 20th Century Fox, and grossed $443.5 million against its $70–75 million budget, despite receiving mixed to negative reviews from critics.
+The film was followed by two sequels, Chipwrecked in 2011, and The Road Chip in 2015.

 Plot

-Two years after the events of the first film, Dave Seville is injured when a cardboard cutout of Alvin sends him flying across the stage during a charity benefit concert in Paris.
-While he recovers in a French hospital, Dave asks his aunt, Jackie, to look after the Chipmunks, Alvin, Simon, and Theodore.
+Two years after taking in the Chipmunks, (Note: As depicted in Alvin and the Chipmunks (2007)) Dave Seville is injured when a cardboard cutout of Alvin sends him flying across the stage during a charity benefit concert in Paris, France.
+While he recovers in a French hospital, Dave asks his aunt, Jackie, to look after Alvin, Simon, and Theodore.
 Arrangements are also made for them to attend West Eastman High School.
 After Jackie falls down the staircase in her wheelchair and also has to be hospitalized, the Chipmunks are left in the care of Toby, Jackie's grandson and Dave's cousin.
 Ex-JETT Records chief executive Ian Hawke, who is broke and destitute after losing the Chipmunks, lives in the company's basement.
 Three singing female chipmunks, Brittany, Jeanette, and Eleanor (the Chipettes), emerge from a FedEx package.
 They meet Ian and tell him they mailed themselves there because they want to work with the man who made the Chipmunks famous.
 Seeing how well they can sing, he signs them up in order to resurrect his career.
 He also lies to the girls by telling them that the Chipmunks completely disrespected him and left him the first chance they got.

-While at school, two jocks bully the Chipmunks.
-The group is summoned to the principal's office after attacking and defeating the jocks.
+While at school, two bullies attack the Chipmunks.
+The group is summoned to the principal's office after attacking and defeating the bullies.
 The principal, Dr. Rubin, a fan who saw them in Denver, enlists their help to raise money for the school's music program by participating in a contest.
 A shocked Ian finds that the Chipmunks will represent the school; he also enrolls the Chipettes there.